TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 - 1.6.0 Add potion splitting recipes and add crafting examples to the README
 - 1.6.1 Fix typo in Amulet->Jewel recipe
 - 1.6.2 Add recipes to create unique charms
+- 1.7.0 Update to support Reign of the Warlock patch